-- Prof. Walter Armbrust, St. Antony's College, Associate Professor in Modern Middle Eastern Studies - Social Anthropology of the Middle East - Dr Usaama Al-Azami, St Antony's College, Departmental Lecturer in Contemporary Islamic Studies - Prof. Marilyn Booth, Magdalen College, Khalid bin 'Abdullah Al-Sa'ud Professor for the Study of the Contemporary Arab World - Nahda: Arabic Prose and Cultural Activism in the 19th Century - Dr Stephanie Cronin, St Antony's College, Roshan Institute Visiting Research Fellow, Elahé Omidyar Mir-Djalali Research Fellow History from Below in the Middle East and North Africa, Iran from the Constitutional to the Islamic Revolution, History of Qajar Iran - Dr Maziyar Ghiabi, Departmental Lecturer in Persian and Iranian Studies, Oriental Institute - History and Politics of the Islamic Republic of Iran, 1979-2005, Politics and Anthropology of Iran - Dr Adriana Jacobs, Associate Professor and Cowley Lecturer in Modern Hebrew Literature, Oriental Institute Modern Hebrew Literature, 1900 to Present - Dr Adeel Malik, Department of International Development and Oxford Centre for Islamic Studies, Islamic Centre Lecturer in Development Economics - The Political Economy of the Middle East and North Africa - Dr Toby Matthiesen, St Antony's College, Senior Research Fellow in the International Relations of the Middle East - International Relations of the Middle East, History and Politics of the Gulf - Prof. James McDougall, Trinity College, Professor of Modern and Contemporary History History of the Maghreb Since 1830 - Dr Laurent Mignon, St Antony's College, Lecturer in Turkish Turkish Literature: Texts and Contexts

-- Prof. Eugene Rogan, St Antony's College, Professor of Modern Middle Eastern History History of the Middle East, 1860-1970 - Prof. Avi Shlaim, St Antony's College, Emeritus Professor of International Relations The Arab-Israeli Conflict - Dr Michael Willis, St Antony's College, King Muhammad VI Fellow in Moroccan - and Mediterranean Studies Politics of the Maghreb - Prof. Yaacov Yadgar, Department of Politics and International Relations and School of Interdisciplinary Area Studies, Professor of Israel Studies - Beyond Religion and Politics in Israel
+- Prof. Walter Armbrust, St. Antony's College, Associate Professor in Modern Middle Eastern Studies Social Anthropology of the Middle East - Dr Usaama Al-Azami, St Antony's College, Departmental Lecturer in Contemporary Islamic Studies - Prof. Marilyn Booth, Magdalen College, Khalid bin 'Abdullah Al-Sa'ud Professor for the Study of the Contemporary Arab World - Nahda: Arabic Prose and Cultural Activism in the 19th Century - Dr Stephanie Cronin, St Antony's College, Roshan Institute Visiting Research Fellow, Elahé Omidyar Mir-Djalali Research Fellow - History from Below in the Middle East and North Africa, Iran from the Constitutional to the Islamic Revolution, History of Qajar Iran - Prof. Edmund Herzig, Masoumeh and Fereydoon Soudavar Professor of Persian Studies History and Politics of the Islamic Republic of Iran 1979-2005 - Dr Adriana Jacobs, Associate Professor and Cowley Lecturer in Modern Hebrew Literature, Oriental Institute - Modern Hebrew Literature, 1900 to Present - Dr Adeel Malik, Department of International Development and Oxford Centre for Islamic Studies, Islamic Centre Lecturer in Development Economics - The Political Economy of the Middle East and North Africa - Prof. James McDougall, Trinity College, Professor of Modern and Contemporary History History of the Maghreb Since 1830 - Dr Laurent Mignon, St Antony's College, Lecturer in Turkish Turkish Literature: Texts and Contexts - Prof. Eugene Rogan, St Antony's College, Professor of Modern Middle Eastern History History of the Middle East, 1860-1970 - Prof. Avi Shlaim, St Antony's College, Emeritus Professor of International Relations The Arab-Israeli Conflict - Dr Michael Willis, St Antony's College, King Muhammad VI Fellow in Moroccan and Mediterranean Studies Politics of the Maghreb - Prof. Yaacov Yadgar, Department of Politics and International Relations and School of Global and Area Studies, Professor of Israel Studies Beyond Religion and Politics in Israel or small groups for a teaching session of one hour's duration.
+The student is required to present an essay based on a set of readings and an essay question arranged with the tutor in advance.
+The manner of conducting tutorials varies from tutor to tutor: some tutors request students to hand in their essays in advance for discussion in tutorial, while others ask students to read their essay out loud in tutorial, with discussion to follow.
+Attendance and completion of the assignment are strictly required.